• Skip to primary navigation

 Sponsor Contact:

-TMNCPC Project Leader: VSP Director
+Project Leader: Volunteer Director

-Location: Various sites in Ft.
-Bend and Waller county
+Location: Various sites in Fort Bend, Waller, and Wharton Counties

 # of Volunteers Needed: No limit.
-To participate in the actual banding process (i.e. handling birds) you must be trained (either by TPWD staff or trained TMNs) and be included on the bird banding permit issued for the project.
+To participate in the actual banding process (i.e. handling birds), you must be trained either by TPWD staff or trained TMNs and be included on the bird banding permit issued for the project.
 Permitting occurs in April.

 Supplies Needed: Banding supplies (including seed feed, traps, bands, etc.) will be provided by TPWD.
 Dress for the outdoors and weather, including wearing closed-toe shoes.
 Remember sun-screen and water and insect repellent.